Alice: Would you tell me please which way I ought to go from here?

 Determine your goal, create a plan and pursue it with commitment and passion.
 That’s the key to success or at least that’s what they all say.
 Sounds simple right?

-Well, the problem is for some of us it just isn’t that straightforward.
+Well, the problem is for some of us, figuring out what you want just isn’t that straightforward.
 Whether in our personal or professional lives sometimes that great vision or goal just isn’t that clear.
 How can we start creating our dream lives when we can’t even decide what it is we want?

 For many of us, the lack of clarity is not due to lack of desire.
 We do want to focus.
-We do want to create a purpose-driven, fulfilling life but our minds are filled with conflicting thoughts.
-‘Should I do this or that?’
-‘Is this the right thing to do or isn’t it?’
-‘What do I want?’
-We just can’t seem to make up our minds.
+We do want to create a purpose-driven, fulfilling life but our minds are filled with conflicting thoughts:

 Lack of clarity, the feeling of confusion about what it is I want is something I’ve struggled with in the past.
 If I’m being totally honest it’s something I deal with even now.
 What’s worse than being energized and ready with nothing meaningful to go for?